Recipe by our own Kristie Pryor of @thesweetandsimplekitchen

 Pierce each doughnut with a wooden skewer or a paring knife.
 Fit a pastry bag with a small round tip and fill with rhubarb jam.
 Fill each doughnut with jam until you start to feel the sides puff up and the just starts to overflow out of the hole.
 Set on a plate and enjoy!

-Watch how to make the dough for yeasted doughnuts here!
+Watch how to fill and fry doughnuts here!